CampusCrafters/chat-server/README.md

    npm install
    ```

-3. Create a `.env` file in the root folder and paste the necessary keys.
+3. Create a `.env` file in the root folder and paste the necessary keys DATABASE_URL, VERIFY_API, HTTP_PORT, WS_PORT

 4. To start the server, run: